 Below we present the complete text of “The Road to Amnesia”, episode 2 of our new Fantasy Noir; The Girl in the Ivy Gate.
 This is a brand new (unpublished) series (introducing the characters Jess Allport and Cassie Torrens).
-If you would like to see these new stories advance from being drafts into polished publications then please consider supporting us by purchasing one or more of our previously published titles (they’re only $6.00 (AUD), less than it costs to buy a good coffee).
+If you would like to see these new stories advance from being drafts into polished publications then please consider supporting us by purchasing one or more of our previously published titles.
 Every sale directly funds the production of new stories.

 THE GIRL IN THE IVY GATE